10 Helpful Products Improve Bathroom Safety for Seniors

 An easy-to-install raised toilet seat makes it easier for older adults to sit down and get up from the toilet.

-This reduces the chance of falling or not being able to get up from the seat.
+This reduces the chance of falling or being unable to get up from the seat.

 a sliding transfer bench allows low mobility or frail seniors to safely and easily get into the tub